French police remove over 1,600 migrants from Paris camps | DW | 07.11.2019

 Lallement said he would not allow the camps to be re-established, with police threatening to send those who return to the sites into detention centers.

-Around 600 police officers were involved in the operation, while migrants were bussed to gym halls for temporary accommodation, reported public broadcaster FranceInfo.
+Around 600 police officers were involved in the operation, while migrants were bused to gym halls for temporary accommodation, reported public broadcaster FranceInfo.

 Up to 20% of those living in the camps are refugees who have been unable to find a place to live, said the deputy mayor of Paris